hanbin973/hanbin973.github.io/index.md

 Currently, I work in Prof. [Buhm Han](https://hanlab.snu.ac.kr) laboratory.
 I'm largely interested in the philosophy of science and epistemology which makes me a strong proponent of the [feminist standpoint theory](https://www.jstor.org/stable/10.7591/j.ctt1hhfnmg).

-At the mean time, I enjoy tennis and search for delicious dishes.
+At the mean time, I enjoy tennis and dining.

 ## Education